ibi420/doubtfire-astro/src/content/docs/report-scripts/Planner_Pull_Documentation.md

 * **Multiple Filtering Options:** Pull tasks by assignment, date range, completion status, or specific bucket.
 * **Multiple Export Formats:** Export your data to CSV, JSON, or a report-ready Markdown table.
+* **CSV to Markdown Utility:** A dedicated tool to convert existing CSV files into Markdown tables, with an easy-to-use file picker for local files.
+* **Automatic Link Conversion:** For Markdown exports, automatically convert raw GitHub pull request URLs into formatted, clickable Markdown hyperlinks.
 * **Customizable Columns:** For CSV and Markdown exports, you can choose exactly which columns to include.
 * **Plan Management:** An interactive utility to add, delete, and view your saved Planner plans.
 * **Robust Logging:** Creates a detailed log file in the `./logs` directory, with a configurable log level for easier debugging.